"One lucky shot deserves another."

 San Antonio coach Gregg Popovich argued that the shot clock "definitely started late" and I (a Laker fan) agree.
 I'm a believer that it's humanly impossible to catch and shoot a shot in .4 seconds, but I accept that it is possible to make a shot in the NBA with that amount of time considering a shot clock has to be started when they think the ball has touched the hands of a player.
 So, did the shot clock start at the exact tenth of a second it needed to?
 Probably not, but the refs said it was good and the league didn't want to hear otherwise: the Spurs filed a protest the following day claiming the clock didn't start in time and the league rejected the protest the same day.

-The celebration didn’t last long as the Shaq/Kobe/Mailman/Payton Lakers faced off against the underdog Pistons in the finals and lost (because Malone got injured).
+The celebration didn't last long as the Shaq/Kobe/Mailman/Payton Lakers faced off against the underdog Detroit Pistons in the NBA Finals and lost (because Malone got injured).

 BONUS VIDEO: FISHER & FARMAR RECREATE THE SHOT